calugo/UPC-ATRIA/README.md

 ## The C version bundle: UPCATRIALMODEL.tar.gz

-Once you have extracted the files in the compressed file you will find:
+Once you have extracted the files from the compressed file you will find:

 1. The source code itself, which is contained in the file UPCatrialCell.c
 1. A folder called SAMPLEOUTPUT, which contains results obtained by running the